-- 7.1 The proposals are broadly consistent with the Urban Fringe Landscape Character Type.
-Housing is a characteristic feature of the landscape and there are urban influences and visual detractors such as telecommunication masts and overhead cables.
+- The proposals are broadly consistent with 7.1 the Urban Fringe Landscape Character Type.
+Housing, some of which is orientated seawards, is a characteristic feature of the landscape and there are urban influences and visual detractors. such as telecommunication masts and overhead cables.
 The proposed development would result in the loss of the agricultural land within the site, resulting in some localised loss of openness.
-Whilst the undulating landform allows some longer views, modern residential development positioned on the higher land around Whitehaven is widespread and the proposals would not be widely visible.
+Whilst the undulating landform allows some longer views, modern residential development positioned on the higher land around Whitehaven is widespread and comprises a varied materiality, layout and orientation, with a reletively consistent density and scale.
+As such the proposals are considered to be consistent with the pattern and type of residential development present in the area and would not be uncharacteristically prominent.
 The introduction of natural elements such as trees, hedgerows, and grassland which are broadly consistent with the area, would increase biodiversity and would help to assimilate the proposals into the landscape. - 7.2 Given the site's urban fringe character and the nature of the development proposals and landscape scheme, the proposed development is expected to generate a minor-moderate adverse effect upon the local landscape character which the Landscape Character Assessment describes as 'Urban Fringe'.
 These effects would be the same for both the application scheme and the approved scheme.